robbiemorrison/deeco/README.md

 The original code was developed on an HP workstation and later ported to SCO UnixWare versions&nbsp;2 and&nbsp;7 running on a personal computer.
 Details of the last development environment can be found in the [README.version](src/README.version) text file.

 The codebase became stranded when Hewlett-Packard discontinued support for a key programming library and the UnixWare operating system was abandoned by The SCO Group.
-The library was the AT&T Unix System Laboratories (USL) [Standard Components](http://osr600doc.xinuos.com/en/SDK_c++/CONTENTS.html) library (which predates the C++ Standard Template Library)
+The library was the AT&T Unix System Laboratories (USL) [Standard Components](http://osr600doc.xinuos.com/en/SDK_c++/CONTENTS.html) library (which predates the C++ Standard Template Library).
+Note that the System Library Exception of the GPLv2 allows a proprietary development environment to be used.

 *deeco* was one of first energy system models to use hourly time steps.
 By 2016, a decade later, the practice had become commonplace.